B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 [INFO]  systemd: Starting k3s
 root@arneis-vm01:~#
 ```

+**NOTE**: The `--node-external-ip ...` option is required for some hosts such as Azure VMs.
+This option will make sure that the K3s API Server will advertise its public IP address.

+The page at <https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/> provides more detail about the `--node-external-ip value` option.

 The installation of the cluster might take a few minutes.
 Verify the progress listing all the nodes which have joined the cluster: